Summary

 For their Japanese expansion, they switched to blue and white colors.
 They added more detailed context to their charts because Japan is a high-context culture.
 They kept the left-to-right reading flow since modern Japanese business follows Western patterns.

 For their Middle Eastern expansion, they flipped their timelines to read right-to-left.
 They removed all imagery showing hands or gestures.
-They used gold accents instead of green, as gold represents wealth in many Arab cultures.
+They used gold accents instead of green, as gold represents wealth in Arab cultures.
 The result was three different versions of the same business plan.
-Each was improved for its target market.
+Each improved for its target market.
+Was this extra effort worth it?

-Note: This is a made-up example created for teaching purposes.
+Note: This is a composite example created for teaching purposes.
 It doesn't represent a single real person or company.

 Note: This is a composite example created for illustrative purposes.
 Does not represent a single real person or company.